 The variable currPicLayerId is set to be the nuh_layer_id of the current picture.

+When the current picture is an IRAP picture with NoClrasOutputFlag equal to 1, all reference pictures with any value of nuh_layer_id currently in the DPB (if any) are marked as "unused for reference".

 When the current picture is an IRAP picture with NoRaslOutputFlag equal to 1, all reference pictures with nuh_layer_id equal to currPicLayerId currently in the DPB (if any) are marked as "unused for reference".

 Short-term reference pictures are identified by their PicOrderCntVal values.
 Long-term reference pictures are identified either by their PicOrderCntVal values or their slice_pic_order_cnt_lsb values.